apita1423/whiskers-n-whole-beans/README.md

 # Whiskers N Whole Beans
-Whiskers N Whole Beans is my first project for Code Insitute.
+Whiskers N Whole Beans is my first project for Code Institute.
 The idea came from my love for coffee, books, and, of course, cats.
 I do have two cats name Mo and Eva and their picture was used for the People page and I am also a librarian.
 My cats were actually in foster care when we got them, so that sparked the idea and was also influenced by the growing number of cat cafes popping up in various cities.
-And, personally I always wanted to open a coffeeshop and bakery.
+And, personally, I always wanted to open a coffeeshop and bakery.

 Whiskers N Whole Beans is a business's website.
-It is intended to give the user information on what the business is, what it does, and what they can do to avail of the services.
+It is intended to give users information on what the business is, what it does, and what they can do to avail of the services.
 I wanted to create a site that was welcoming without a crazy amount of colour, a lot of wording, or pictures.
 I wanted to make it simple and to the point, where it won't be overwhelming to customers, but it still had a bit of fun to it.

 ![Whiskers N Whole Beans across different screen sizes](/assets/readme-images/responsive-screens-readme.png)